 For more information on what to look for during and after the test drive, see our DIY inspection.

 If you're buying a family car then take your children with you – it's better to hear their objections before you buy, rather than every time you take them out.

 Electric cars are a common sight in dealer showrooms now but should you approach test driving a new electric car any differently?

 There are two aspects that need special consideration – range and charging time.

 Disappointing fuel consumption from a new petrol or diesel car - compared with official figures – means only more frequent visits to a filling station.
 But an electric car that doesn't live up to range expectations could leave you walking the last few miles home from work every evening.

-If you're expecting an electric car to be a practical alternative to a petrol or diesel then you really need to borrow one for a day or two.
+Many of the latest models are good for at least 200 miles between charges but if you're looking at a used electric car and expecting it to be a practical alternative to a petrol or diesel then you really need to borrow one for a day or two.

 You need the car long enough to be able to make sure that it suits your lifestyle:

 - Can you get to work and back on a single charge – or can you charge it enough while you're there to make the return journey?